mindspore-ai/docs/docs/lite/docs/source_en/use/build.md

 > - The compilation time of the model conversion tool is long.
 If it is not necessary, it is recommended to use `MSLITE_ENABLE_CONVERTER` to turn off the compilation of the conversion tool to speed up the compilation.
 > - The version supported by the OpenSSL encryption library is 1.1.1k, which needs to be downloaded and compiled by the user.
 For the compilation, please refer to: <https://github.com/openssl/openssl#build-and-install>.
 In addition, the path of libcrypto.so.1.1 should be added to LD_LIBRARY_PATH.
 > - When pre-inference during model compilation is enabled, for the non-encrypted model, the inference framework will create a child process for pre-inference when Build interface is called.
 After the child process returns successfully, the main precess will formally execute the process of graph compilation.
+> - At present, OpenHarmony only supports CPU reasoning, not GPU reasoning.

 - Runtime feature compilation options